Written inputs to State report

 Yes, you can include photos but only to illustrate an issue of concern, such as the conditions of school buildings, classrooms, health centres, alternative care settings, detention facilities, etc., not for shock value.
-Photos should not include individual children or violate the privacy rights of a child in any way.
+Reports that are submitted for publication on OHCHR’s website should not contain names, personal details, photos or any other information that might identify an individual child or violate the privacy rights of a child in any way.
 If it is impossible to have a photo illustrating an issue of concern without a child on it, his/her face should be blurred and the child should not be identifiable.

 6. How do I submit written inputs to State report to the Committee?

 7. What is the deadline to submit written inputs to State report?

 The deadline for written inputs to State report is about 14-15 months after the adoption of the LOIPR, but depends on the submission of the State report which determines the next steps.